 - A genuine interest in and intellectual engagement with the publication of scholarly books.

-- Excellent time-management and organizational skills, and the ability to manage detail-oriented projects with overlapping deadlines.
+- Excellent time-management, organizational, and record-keeping skills, and the ability to manage detail-oriented projects with overlapping deadlines.

 - Ability to work independently toward the collaborative and common goals of the lists, the editorial department, and the Press.

-- An interest in humanities preferred, but no proficiency is required.
+- An interest in science preferred, but no proficiency is required.

 - Degree from a four-year college or university, or equivalent experience.